OpenMarket – January 30, 2020

 – Loan advertisements with the exception of messages from direct lenders for secured loans

 – Work from home, ‘secret shopper,’ and similar advertising campaigns

 – Lead generation campaigns that indicate the sharing of collected information with third parties

 Where can you get a trust score from?

 You can obtain a trust score from agencies including WMC Global.
 The vetting of mobile messaging use cases is new for these agencies, so there’s not yet much literature around to guide you.
 We’re happy to share what we know, so get in touch with one of our experts.

-- Configure your 10DLCs for use with our SMS APIs
+― Configure your 10DLCs to use your messaging applications

 To talk about your options get in touch.
 We’d be happy to guide you along your 10DLC path.